Cleveland Clinic: Blood pressure rose during the pandemic - NewsBreak

 (WJW) – A study published Monday in Circulation looks at significant increases in blood pressure readings during the COVID-19 pandemic.

-The study looked at data from more than 450-thousand people from across the U.S.Getting to know Ohio State’s Rose Bowl opponent
+The study looked at data from more than 450-thousand people from across the U.S.Motorcyclists’ club donates $10,000 worth of toys to kids in need

 The data came from people who took part in an employer-sponsored wellness program from Quest Diagnostics.